Peoria Unified School District: History

-Recent history
+In 1942, during World War II and Executive Order 9066, the Peoria Unified board voted to allow Japanese American students who were allowed to stay in their homes and had been driven out of other districts in the area to attend.

-Today, Peoria Unified School District contains 32 elementary schools, seven comprehensive high schools, an online school and a transitional high school.
-There are about 37,000 students in the district.
-Over the past twenty years, the district has built at least one school each year because of increased urban sprawl in Glendale and Peoria.
+In the early 1950s, the school board voted to integrate classes once again when they desegregated their classes and allowed black and white students to attend classes together.
+That same year, Peoria began an integrated English learning program, where non-English speaking Latino students would attend general classes.

 In January 2005, the Marshall Ranch Jazz Band, under the direction of Jill Mahoney, was selected to perform along with Joey Sellers at the International Association for Jazz Education in Long Beach, California.

 In May 2007, the PUSD Governing Board voted to close all high school campuses during lunch entirely by taking away parental choice.
 A number of other metro Phoenix districts have made similar changes recently.

 The PUSD Governing Board instituted a closed campus for the 2006–2007 school year.
 Despite a walkout, continuing rancor and conflict at the board meetings, and a petition signed by over 2600 parents and students, the governing board has stood firm on this, and students are now required to remain on campus during lunch time.
 Despite the new policy appearing to be a reversal of a policy approved in the 2005-2006 year, which permitted juniors and seniors with C averages to leave with parental permission forms signed, district spokesman Jim Cummings said the new rules do not alter past policy.
 The closed campus policy has remained in high schools throughout the district in the 2007-2008 year, and is scheduled to continue.

 In March 2009, Peoria's Superintendent announced that up to 900 teachers may lose their positions in the district.
 Only teachers who have worked in the district for at least two years are likely to be affected.
 In addition, teachers who are eligible for retirement or those who have previously retired and are working under contract may be next on the chopping block.
 "We are preparing for the worst, but hoping for the very best," said Dr. Denton Santarelli, the Peoria Unified School District superintendent.